Apartment mortgage lending

 2. How can I get an apartment with no money down?

 Like any other property, buying an apartment often requires a considerable down payment.
-However, if you're a first home buyer, you could technically use the First Home Owners Grant (FHOG) as your full deposit, but such grants are typically restricted to newly-built properties.
+However, if you're a first home buyer, you could technically use the First Home Owners Grant (FHOG) as your full deposit, although such grants are typically restricted to newly-built properties.
+But on its own, the FHOG is probably not going to be enough to cover the amount required for the deposit.
 Otherwise, you could consider using a guarantor to secure a home loan if you have no deposit saved.

 3. Do apartments increase in value?